Here’s the insider’s guide to visiting Historic Annapolis with kids.

 Walk a couple more blocks until you get to Cathedral Street.
-Turn left and then turn left again when you get to Franklin Street.
+Turn right on Cathedral and then turn left when you get to Franklin Street.
 The Banneker-Douglass Museum* is in the middle of the first block at 84 Franklin Street.
 The museum is housed in what used to be Mt.
 Moriah African Methodist Episcopal Church, a historic church constructed in 1875 and remodeled in 1896, and is the State of Maryland’s official museum of African American heritage.
 Temporary and permanent exhibits fill the museum.

 Deep Roots, Rising Waters: A Celebration of African Americans in Maryland is the permanent exhibit in the museum and provides an overview of African American history in Maryland from 1633 through present day.
 Learn how African Americans throughout Maryland made lasting changes for all Americans.
 After touring the museum head toward St. Anne’s Church at the end of Franklin Street.
 At the circle look right to see the “Equal Justice” mural featuring the images of Thurgood Marshall and Ruth Bader Ginsburg.